 Even without such notice of accident, you may still be eligible for this benefit, if you file an application for an accidental disability retirement benefit within one year of the alleged accident.

 If approved, the accidental disability retirement benefit is a lifetime pension.
-The benefit is equal to three-quarters (75 percent) of your FAS, plus an annuity based on any voluntary contributions you may have made and the interest they earned.
+The benefit is equal to 75 percent of your FAE, plus an annuity based on any voluntary contributions you may have made and the interest they earned.
 Mandatory contributions made by Tier 5 and 6 members are not annuity savings contributions, and Tier 5 and 6 members do not receive annuities based on those contributions.

 You must apply for workers’ compensation benefits if you are eligible.
 Regardless of tier, the accidental disability benefit will be reduced by the total workers’ compensation benefit that you receive or may be eligible to receive.